shijistar/enum-plus/README.md

 ## Extensibility

-While `Enum` provides a comprehensive set of built-in methods, you can extend its functionality with custom methods using the `Enum.extends` API.
-These extensions are globally applied to all enum instances, including those created before the extension was applied, and take effect immediately without requiring any manual setup.
+Enum provides a wealth of built-in methods and properties that can satisfy most common use cases.
+However, if they are not sufficient, you can use `Enum.extends` to add more custom methods.
+These extensions will be globally applied to all enum instances, including those created before the extension was applied, and will take effect immediately without any additional setup.

-_App.ts_
+> In fact, the entire [Plugin System](#plugin-system) and the `Enum.install` method are implemented using `Enum.extends` at the underlying level.

+_my-enum-extension.ts_

 ```tsx
 Enum.extends({